 Health Topics

-What is a BRCA gene test?
+What is a BRCA genetic test?

 - Ovarian cancer.
 This is cancer of the female reproductive glands where eggs form.